infosec-shinobi/homelab_cdr/README.md

 docker-compose up -d
 ```

-## Security Notes

-* Avoid using production credentials in lab deployments.
-* Rotate API keys periodically.
-* Bind services to 127.0.0.1 or use Docker network isolation if deployed on a public host.
-* Use HTTPS reverse proxy (e.g., Traefik or Nginx) for production exposure.

 ## License

 This project aggregates open-source tools, each under its own license:

 * Wazuh: GPL-v2
-* CloudQuery: MPL-2.0
 * Prowler: Apache-2.0
 * Prometheus / Grafana: Apache-2.0
 * Tracecat: AGPL-3.0